pujitm/personal-blog/src/pages/blog/going-pro-in-csgo.md

 Demos are problematic because they contain an overwhelming amount of information.
 How you use them will make or break your career.

-To go pro, you have to understand the game's history: the progression of the meta and why those changes happened.
+Demos are all about decision making.
+Ideally, you'll be able to trace the progression of how decision-making has changed through the game's history.

 Fortunately, you can find pro demos as old as 2012 on HLTV.
 Go to Stats > Top Events > Time Filter [2012] > Ranking Filter [All].
 Then choose an event like the AMD Sapphire CS:GO Invitational, click on an interesting match, and download the GOTV demo.

 Demos are notoriously buggy, and some might not work anymore.
 Just find the earliest interesting ones that do.
 Try toggling demo settings in the console.

->If you set `demo_index 1` and skip to the end before replaying the demo, navigating through the match will be smoother and less frustrating.
+> If you set `demo_index 1` and skip to the end before replaying the demo, navigating through the match will be smoother and less frustrating.

 Tools like the CS:GO Demo Manager can be overwhelming at first, but they're dead useful.
 Start using them ASAP, and if you find the in-game demo controls absolutely unpalatable, try using something like [Skybox](https://skybox.gg/).